 - Strawberry plants

 Weather dictates actions more than annual calendars.
-I’ll be waiting until the snow melts to do a lot of these items, but I’m itching to get outside.
+Some years I’m waiting until the snow melts to do a lot of these items, while other years Mother Nature has given the green light.

-How about you?
 Are you having a good start to the gardening season?
 What do you have going on in March?